For years you have heard that the best way to prepare lobster meat and get the most taste out of this animal is to throw them into boiling water.

 These may seem strange compared to some of the other methods traditionally used.

 But they help the lobster not feel pain while they are being cooked.
-They will instantly kill the lobster without pain, making them more preferable options than boiling water or grilling the animal.
+They will instantly kill the lobster without discomfort, making them preferable options to boiling water or grilling the animal.

 For many years people believed that lobsters were incapable of feeling pain or even having emotions at all.